message/iata/CZ.md

 - passengers with a residence permit issued by Czechia and a COVID-19 recovery certificate issued at least 14 days and at most 90 days before arrival.
 The certificate must be issued in Switzerland or an EEA Member State, in Czech or English;
 - passengers with a "D" visa issued by Czechia and a COVID-19 recovery certificate issued at least 14 days and at most 90 days before arrival.
 The certificate must be issued in Switzerland or an EEA Member State, in Czech or English;
 - passengers with a COVID-19 recovery certificate issued by a consulate or embassy of Czechia.
-5. Passengers arriving from a country other than Australia, Austria, Belgium, Botswana, Brazil, Bulgaria, Colombia, Denmark, Eswatini, Finland, Germany, Greece, Iceland, India, Ireland (Rep.), Italy, Kenya, Korea (Rep.), Latvia, Lesotho, Liechtenstein, Luxembourg, Malawi, Malta, Monaco, Mozambique, New Zealand, Norway, Peru, Portugal, Romania, Singapore, Slovakia, South Africa, Spain, Switzerland, Tanzania, Thailand, Vatican City (Holy See), Zambia or Zimbabwe must have a negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point.
+5. Passengers arriving from a country other than Australia, Austria, Belgium, Botswana, Brazil, Bulgaria, Colombia, Denmark, Estonia, Eswatini, Finland, Germany, Greece, Hungary, Iceland, India, Ireland (Rep.), Italy, Kenya, Korea (Rep.), Latvia, Lesotho, Liechtenstein, Luxembourg, Malawi, Malta, Monaco, Mozambique, New Zealand, Norway, Peru, Poland, Portugal, Romania, San Marino, Singapore, Slovakia, Slovenia, South Africa, Spain, Switzerland, Tanzania, Thailand, Vatican City (Holy See), Zambia or Zimbabwe must have a negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point.
 - This does not apply to:
 - passengers younger than 5 years;
 - nationals of Czechia with a service passport traveling on duty for a maximum stay of 72 hours;